Undergraduate Course: Sport Science 2A: Biochemistry of Exercise & Skill Acquisition (SPRT08019)

 PART 1 - BIOCHEMISTRY OF EXERCISE

 Biochemistry of Exercise focusses on the molecular aspects of exercise physiology.
 This involves exploring the biochemical mechanisms involved in the generation of human movement and the responses and adaptations to exercise.
 Biochemistry of exercise knowledge helps facilitate an understanding of improving human performance through exercise and nutrition.
-Besides a focus on understanding biochemical processes in relation to sport, this part of the course teaches students about practical techniques used to examine the integrative nature of energy metabolism, muscle contraction and sports nutrition across a wide range of exercise types and intensities.
+This part of the course combines class and practical work to examine the integrative nature of energy metabolism, muscle contraction and sports nutrition across a wide range of exercise types and intensities.

 PART 2 - SKILL ACQUISITION

 Skill Acquisition is the branch of movement science that examines how movement skills are learned (or re-learned after injury or disease) and how coaches, PE teachers and physical therapists can facilitate this process.
 This is an inter-disciplinary area, where psychology, physiology, anatomy and neurology come together to explain human motor function.
-When considering performance of a sports team, there is an added layer of complexity.
-Team performance is more than the sum of individual performances.
-Team performance analysis involves specific questions and specific methods of data collection and analysis.
-Students on this course will work in small groups to conduct a team performance analysis.
-Each group will address a specific research question through performance analysis.
-The aim of the analysis is to provide evidence-based advice.
+Students will be exposed to recent theoretical perspectives and practical experience in the area of Motor Behaviour.
+Students will be encouraged to develop their understanding of research issues and the research process associated with this area.

 This teaching and learning is research-led.
 Members of academic staff the Institute for Sport, Physical Education and Health Science (ISPEHS) who contribute to this course are all members of one or more of the following research groups hosted by ISPEHS: (1) Physical Activity for Health Research Centre (PAHRC), (2) Edinburgh Sports Research, (3) Human Performance Science (HPS), (4) Physical Education Research Forum (PERF).